uconnjosh/blogger/README.md

 ###A simple blogging app
-Created solely to play around with caching in Ruby.
+Created solely to play around with caching in Rails.